A Data-driven ML Approach for Maximizing Performance in LLM-Adapter Serving: Digital Twin extended description

-Among the five estimators shown in Figure~\ref{fig:digital_twin-architecture_diagram}, $Mem_{max}$ estimates the available GPU memory for storing KV values based on the number of adapter slots and adapter sizes, covering the memory overhead discussed in Subsection~\ref{subsubsection: Performance analysis - Overheads - Memory}.
-This estimator is built directly from retrieving the values obtained in that subsection.
-The remaining four estimators predict the latency of each loop step ($Lat_{step}$), as defined in Equation~\ref{eq:digital_twin-latency}.
-While $Lat_{load}$ is also derived from direct benchmarking of the loading process across various sizes\textemdash coming from Subsection~\ref{subsubsection: Performance analysis - Overheads - Loading} results\textemdash, the other three use simple linear models fitted to benchmarking data. $Lat_{sched}$, representing the scheduler time, is estimated based on the number of running requests ($R_{running}$), waiting requests ($R_{waiting}$), and an interaction term involving $R_{waiting}$ and the ratio of adapter slots ($G$) to served adapters ($N$), reflecting the behavior of the original scheduling algorithm. $Lat_{model}$, the latency of the base model, is estimated solely from the number of running requests, following prior analyses~\cite{recasens2024towards, recasens2025mind}.
-Finally, $Lat_{adapters}$, corresponding to the computational overhead discussed in Subsection~\ref{subsubsection: Performance analysis - Overheads - Computation}, is modelled as an overhead and estimated based on the number of unique running adapters ($A_{running}$), in accordance with our results.
+Among the five performance models shown in Figure~\ref{fig:digital_twin-architecture_diagram}, \(Mem_{max}\) works an auxiliary estimator that was not included in the main text.
+It estimates the available GPU memory for storing KV values based on the number of adapter slots and adapter sizes, covering the memory overhead discussed in Appendix~\ref{Appendix - Main LLM-adapter serving overheads}.
+This estimator is built directly from retrieving the values obtained in that section.
+The remaining four predictive models predict the latency of each component of the loop, as previously seen in Equation~\ref{eq:digital_twin-latency}.
+While \(Lat_{load}\) is also derived from direct benchmarking of the loading process across various sizes\textemdash coming from Appendix~\ref{Appendix - Main LLM-adapter serving overheads} results\textemdash, the other three use simple linear models fitted to benchmarking data. \(Lat_{sched}\), representing the scheduler time, is estimated based on the number of running requests (\(R_{running}\)), waiting requests (\(R_{waiting}\)), and an interaction term involving \(R_{waiting}\) and the ratio of adapter slots (\(G\)) to concurrent adapters (\(N\)), reflecting the behavior of the original scheduling algorithm. \(Lat_{model}\), the latency of the base model, is estimated solely from the number of running requests, following prior analyses~\cite{zhang2023shepherd, 10.1145/3341301.3359658}.
+Finally, \(Lat_{adapters}\), corresponding to the computational overhead discussed in Appendix~\ref{Appendix - Main LLM-adapter serving overheads}, is modelled as an overhead and estimated based on the number of parallel adapters (\(A_{running}\)), in accordance with our results.

-where all constants $K_x$ depend on the model and hardware being used, which are fitted with benchmarking data.